DeForest, Wisconsin: Employment and Labor

-Notable Projects & Investments
+Projects and Investments

 Facility expansions

-American Packaging’s major developments mentioned above have boosted local job creation, adding hundreds of new roles wedc.org.
+American Packaging's major developments mentioned above have boosted local job creation, adding hundreds of new roles wedc.org.

 Certified site designation

 Has made the Business Park more attractive to developers and firms, resulting in landing tenants like Merck Animal Products, Big Joe Forklifts, and proposed headquarters like Lake City Glass.

-Notable Events
+Events

 Fluoride Removed from Water Supply: In 2025, the Village of Deforest board members voted on a resolution to discontinue fluoride addition to the water supply.
 This resolution passed.
 In 2007, the village of Deforest water utility acquired the Token Creek Water district.
 The well supplying water to that area never had fluoride added, and lacked the equipment to do so.